 - Add the white and brown sugars, salt, cinnamon, ginger, lemon juice and brandy to the apples and stir well to coat.

 - Butter an 8″ x 10″ 2 quart baking dish or a 9″ x 13″ baking dish, approximately 3 quarts capacity.
 Add the apple filling to the dish and spread into an even layer.

 - Add all the topping ingredients (except for the 2 extra tablespoons of butter) to a medium bowl.
-Using two forks or a pastry cutter, blend the ingredients together until the butter is down to small pieces the size of a pea.
+Using two forks or a pastry cutter, blend the ingredients together until the butter is worked into the topping.

 - Pour the crumb topping on top of the apples spreading out to cover the surface of the apples.
-Dot the top of the crispy with the remaining 2 tablespoons of butter
+Dot the top of the crisp with the remaining 2 tablespoons of butter

 - Bake for 30-40 minutes until the filling is bubbling and the top of the crisp is brown.
 A deeper baking dish will take longer to cook than a more shallow dish.

 If you don’t want to use the apple brandy, you can substitute apple juice or cider, orange juice or even a clear soda like 7UP or Sprite!

 - Category: Dessert

 Keywords: easy apple crisp, apple crisp recipe, apple dessert, a la mode, dessert recipes, best apple crisp